AnniePawl/Tweet_Generator/Markdown_Notes/Modules.md

 - Imports _all_ names that a modules defines `from fibo import *`
 - Name following 'as' is bound directly to imported module `import fibo as fib`

-## Executing Module's as Scripts
+## Executing Modules as Scripts
 When you run a Python module with `python fibo.py <arguments>` the code in the module will be executed, just as if you imported it, but with the __name__ set to "__main__".
 That means that by adding this code at the end of your module:

 ```if __name__ == "__main__":
     import sys
     fib(int(sys.argv[1]))
 ```
-you can make the file usable as a script as well as an importable module, because the code that parses the command line only runs if the module is executed as the “main” file:
+You can make the file usable as a script as well as an importable module, because the code that parses the command line only runs if the module is executed as the “main” file:

 ```$ python fibo.py 50
 0 1 1 2 3 5 8 13 21 34